Cooperative video game: Display features

-By contrast, in cooperative platform games, both players typically occupy the same screen and must coordinate their actions, particularly with regard to the scrolling.
+By contrast, in co-op platform games, both players typically occupy the same screen and must coordinate their actions, particularly with regard to the scrolling.
 If the scrolling is limited to a forward direction only, players can potentially kill each other.
 For example, one player lagging behind could cause problems for his partner, as the screen will not scroll onward.
 If a player was attempting to complete a jump over a chasm, the "safe" surface on the far side of the chasm could be prevented from scrolling into view by a slow player.

 Developers have attempted to counter these frustrations by using a camera that can zoom in and out over an entire level as needed, keeping both players within the scope of the camera.
-This type of camera was used to enable the display of four player cooperative gameplay in New Super Mario Bros.
+This type of camera was used to enable the display of four player co-op gameplay in New Super Mario Bros.
 Wii.
 Another strategy allows player screens to be split when the player characters are far apart, but combine into one full-screen image when player characters are close enough together.
 The 2005 video game The Warriors is considered notable for attempting this in a 3D third-person perspective format.

 Resource management

-A common concept in cooperative games is the sharing of resources between players.
+A common concept in co-op games is the sharing of resources between players.
 For example, two players managing one team in a real-time strategy game, such as StarCraft, will often have to draw off the same pool of resources to build and upgrade their units and buildings.
 The sharing of resources, however, can be as simple as the system used in the Contra games (and other shoot-'em-up/beat-'em-up games) where a player who is out of spare lives could "steal" a life from the other player so both players could continue to play at the same time.